 Looking over the list, I can honestly say “gotcha covered.”
 I have taken some liberty by extending the definition to include specific songs that hit a nerve with the gay dance community despite the lack of a big diva voice, despair, empowerment or defiance in its overall theme.
 In fact, a gay anthem could just be some HUGE song that we all know the words to and the minute the first notes ring out of the speakers in the club, the floor is immediately packed and our hands are raised in the air while we lose ourselves in it’s sugar-coated, meaningless lyrics and repetitive beats.

 Another area that I thought was important to cover in this list are songs that were never intended to be any type of anthem.
 Instead, these would be pop songs that we all know and love and have been performed by many a drag queen over the years.
 Fortunately, the fabulous boys over at Almighty Records understand our affiliation and importance of these songs and have even taken some of them and remixed them into high energy powerhouse monsters for the floor.
-Now folks, it just don’t get any better than that.
+Now folks, it just doesn’t get any better than that.

 Probably one of the most important aspects of a good gay anthem is that of empowerment.
 One that says “we’re mad as hell and not going to take this shit no more.”
 One that asks you to “rise up” or “stand up for what you believe.”
 One that says “keep up the good fight” or ‘we shall overcome.”
-Yes, there definitely is a theme within this context and there’s plenty of that and more over the four sets I have compiled.
+Yes, there definitely is a theme within this context and there’s plenty of that and moreover the four sets I have compiled.
 Probably the best thing about gay anthems is that you can move your body and shake your ass to a message that melds with the beats.
 From the divas to the messages to the hypnotic memorable hook, gay anthems are what keeps us moving, immersed and most importantly they’re what unifies us.

 With that said, ladies and queers may I introduce “Gay Anthems 2009” volume 1.
 Enjoy!

-I just want to remind everyone that these mixes are for your enjoyment, but more importantly have been created to benefit the good work of Equality Across America.
+I just want to remind everyone that these mixes are for your enjoyment, but more importantly, have been created to benefit the good work of Equality Across America.
 A $10 donation per mix is required for you to gain access and download each set.
 Your generous donations will go towards our efforts to gain full equality for the LGBT community in the United States.
 Thank you for your consideration.

 Album : Gay Anthems v1